 Ah the sights and sounds of Christmas.
 All the red and green and glittery.. and slime??
 Yup!
-This Christmas slime will get your kids distracted away from looking for those presents or treats you’ve hidden.
+This Christmas slime recipe will get your kids distracted from looking for those presents or treats you’ve hidden.

 We love Christmas around here.
 Decorating the house, baking the treats, and wrapping the presents are just some of our favorite things.
 But most of all, we love making crafts and activities!